 Check file contents: You may choose None, First 4KB, First 512KB or Whole file.
 The larger the sampling size the longer the verification will take.
 For peace of mind, it is worth it to take a little extra time to know for sure that the files copied match the source.
 See Hash method for verification for details on the various checksum methods available for file comparison.

-11: USB Device information display
+10: Device serial number display

 New to versions 4.8.x and later!
-For players like the Envoy Connect that have USB serial numbers defined,
+For players like the Envoy Connect that have USB serial numbers defined, SaberCopy will now display that for you.